Friday 28th January

-Bronze Championship: Open to ladies with a course handicap of greater than 20 (Handicap index greater than 18.5).
-The 8 lowest scratch scores in the Spring Competition will qualify for the match-play stages, which are also held on the Monday and Thursday evenings of Championship week.
-In the event of a lady from the Bronze Division qualifying and electing to play in the Club Championship, the next lowest scratch score will qualify.
+Bronze Championship: Open to ladies in the bronze division prior to the qualifier (playing handicap of 21 and above, handicap index19.6 and above).
+The 8 lowest Bronze scratch scores in the Spring Competition will qualify for the match-play stages, which are also held on the Monday and Thursday evenings of Championship week.
+In the event of a lady from the Bronze Division qualifying and electing to play in the Club Championship, the next lowest Bronze scratch score will qualify.

 Club Chamionship: The 8 lowest scratch scores in the Spring competition will qualify for the match-play stages.
 Quarter and semi-final matches take place a couple of weeks prior to finals day, when the final takes place alongside all the other club finals.
 See fixtures page for details of the dates.